 The BackBeat Go 810 come with a disappointing mesh pouch.
 It may protect the headphones against scratches, but that’s about it.
 It won’t do anything against water exposure and impacts.
 On the upside, it doesn’t add too much bulk when you want to travel with them.

-The BackBeat Go 810 are decently built headphones.
-They don’t feel as solid as the BackBeat Pro 2, but the materials used feel similarly sturdy.
+The Plantronics BackBeat Go 810 have a satisfactory build quality.
+They don’t feel as solid as the Plantronics BackBeat Pro 2, but the materials used feel similarly sturdy.
 The metal headband is solid and flexible, but the overall build creaks a lot, especially when you’re pulling the cups apart to position the headphones on your head.
 On the upside, the cups feel dense and should survive a few accidental drops without suffering too much damage.

 The BackBeat Go 810 are stable headphones, and you should be able to run with them without too many problems.
 They don’t move much from side to side and have a fairly secure fit.
 Some larger heads may feel like they are even more tight, which can be good for sports.
 However, their bulky design might not be ideal for sports activities.
 Their wireless design also gets rid of the risk of having a cable getting hooked on something and yanking the headphones off your head.